Blendify/blender-manual/trunk/blender_docs/manual/animation/markers.rst

    :Mode:      Action Editor and Shape Keys Editor
    :Menu:      :menuselection:`Marker --> Show Pose Markers`

-Only pose markers are shown and editable in Action editor or Shape Keys editor by enabling the :menuselection:`Marker --> Show Pose Markers` checkbox.
+Pose markers are only shown and editable in Action editor or Shape Keys editor by enabling the :menuselection:`Marker --> Show Pose Markers` checkbox.